-- Stockport Mayoral Development Corporation.
+- Stockport Active CIC.
+The Council is the sole shareholder and senior officers constitute the Board. - Stockport Exchange Ph 2 & Ph3 Ltd. The Council is the sole shareholder of these, and senior officers are the Directors - Stockport Mayoral Development Corporation.
 Council members are on the Board and Council officers discharge the executive functions - Interchange LLP is a joint venture between the Council, GMCA, an Equity Investor.
-The Council have a third of the equity and have reserved rights to give it a certain degree of control/protection

-The Council works within the framework set by the Civil Contingencies Act 2004, which provides a single statutory framework for civil protection in the UK at a local level.
-We work with the Civil Contingencies and Resilience Unit (CCRU), which is an Association of Greater Manchester Authorities (AGMA) service to coordinate 'emergency planning' on our behalf.
-We work to the plans drawn up by the CCRU.
+The Council have a third of the equity and have reserved rights to give it a certain degree of control/protection a single statutory framework for civil protection in the UK at a local level.
+We work with the Greater Manchester Resilience Unit (GMRU), which is an Association of Greater Manchester Authorities (AGMA) service to coordinate 'emergency planning' on our behalf.
+We work to the plans drawn up by the GMRU.